diegomezg/final-devops-project/documentation/infrastructure/Deployment Usage Guide (Infrastructure).md

 Following of running the pipeline from the forked repo.

-Now in the pipeline we run the commands:
+Now in the pipeline we run some tasks:

 In the Pipeline first we specify to install the terraform: